isomerpages/imda-tradetrust/index.md

           linktext: Learn more
           url: ""
         - title: Business Service Provider
-          description: Innovate and create new product offering by building upon TradeTrust
+          description: Innovate and create new product offerings by building upon TradeTrust
           linktext: Learn more
           url: ""
 ---